chewing/libchewing/README.md

 * cmake/FindCurses.cmake is modified from CMake source, which is licensed under BSD 3-Clause.

+* some phrases in data/tsi.src are imported from McBopomofo(小麥輸入法) project, which are MIT licensed.

 All source code are licensed under GNU LGPL v2.1 (Lesser General Public License v2.1).
 See "COPYING" for details.